-Jesus lost the biggest game of his life when he took on the gentile world.
+Jesus lost the biggest game of his life when he took on the Gentile world.
 He tried to start an insurrection in Jerusalem, but they got to him first, strung him up on a cross, and then many years later, to rub salt into the wound, wrote untrue stories about him and his fellow Jews.

 Today’s Churches have Reinvented Jesus

-The gospel authors created a false, maybe even a mythical, Jesus.
+The Gospel authors created a false, maybe even a mythical, Jesus.
 Then, throughout history, this Jesus became many different things to people, mutating to suit the needs of the era and the beholder.
 Today’s churches have modernized his image again.

 “Blessed are the poor” or

 “Sell everything you own and give the money to the poor.”
 The institutions ignore this message, as most of them love money, and are always asking for more.
-The Vatican has amassed so many riches it’s now one of the wealthiest institutions in the world.
+The Vatican has amassed so many riches it is now one of the wealthiest institutions in the world.
 Some Pentecostal churches have even somehow reinvented Jesus’ message to mean he wants people to be materially successful.

 Today’s churches claim Jesus provides the path to happiness, yet Jesus offered the kingdom of heaven to people who were poor and miserable.

-I say today’s spin-doctors have created an image of Jesus that rescues him from his own story.
+Today’s spin-doctors have created an image of Jesus that rescues him from his own story.